 Additionally, comedian Hannah Gadsby’s 2018 Netflix special Nanette put the spotlight on Van Gogh’s mental health issues with some art history facts.
 His epilepsy medication was made with a derivative of the foxglove flower and one of the side effects of taking too much foxglove is experiencing the colour yellow with intensity.

 The upcoming Toronto Immersive Van Gogh Exhibit also seeks to bridge that gap between the notion of artistic genius and tortured artist.
 It juxtaposes a historically industrial space with the “magic” of digital beauty and art.

 “Experience the organic landscapes of Van Gogh’s imagination, and ride the rollercoaster of Van Gogh’s brilliance and madness,” says the website.

 “It is astonishing in scale, breathtakingly imaginative, and a completely new look at the master’s work.”

-Tickets for the show go on sale February 7 and start at $39.99.
-You can buy them and find out more details about the exhibit at vangoghexhibit.ca.
+Tickets for the show went on sale for the original concept show on February 7, starting at $35.
+The temporary drive-in version starting in June will run you $100 per two-person car.
+You can find out more details about the exhibit at vangoghexhibit.ca.